pouladzade/Seriality/README.md

 #### What kind of problems can be addressed by Seriality?

+(Proposal if the solidity allows passing dynamically sized type through contracts and libraries)

 * By means of Seriality you can easily serialize and deserialize your variables, structs, arrays, tuples, ... and pass them through the contracts and libraries.

 * You can decouple your contract from libraries by serializing parameters into a byte array.